What is inbound?

 Fundamentally it’s about doing great marketing.
 Much of the debate around inbound focuses on channel strategies but our belief is it’s wrong to lead with channels.
 Lead with a core strategy that answers a business challenge and marries this with deep audience insight.
 How you use channels should ladder back up to this core strategy.

 So who is doing it really well?
-Here’s one of our favourite examples:
+Here’s one of our favorite examples:

-IBM no longer wanted to be seen purely as a large blue-chip tech organisation but as an innovator.
-Smarter Planet unified this ambition, highlighting how businesses, governments and society can capture the potential of smarter systems to achieve huge gains (both economic and societal).
+IBM no longer wanted to be seen purely as a large blue-chip tech organization but as an innovator.
+Smarter Planet unified this ambition, highlighting how businesses, governments, and society can capture the potential of smarter systems to achieve huge gains (both economic and societal).
 Here, inbound is being used as part of, not independent of, a core strategy.